berni23/filesystem-explorer/readme.md

  <h3>Description</h3>

-In this project , the user has an interface for managing and interacting with his or her own files as well as navigating through them.
-Its simplistic and user friendly design makes it possible for the user to get a comfrotable experience and intuitively make usage of the different options the interface provides withouth necessariliy having read its documentation.
+In this project, the user has an interface for managing and interacting with his or her own files as well as navigating through them.
+Its simplistic and user friendly design makes it possible for the user to get a comfortable experience and intuitively make usage of the different options the interface provides withouth necessariliy having read its documentation.

 <br>